rndm-com/rndm-render-plugin-builder/readme.md

 #### Setters

 The second way is less verbose and allows a simple key value object.
-Again we can change the background color to another color.
+Again we can change the background colour to another colour.
 This time we will select 'orange':

 **Example**